 The Poetry Society presents a special event featuring readings and Q & A from poet Yvonne Reddick, the winner of the inaugural Peggy Poole Award – a new talent development award recognising emerging writers in the North West of England – alongside the judge of this year’s competition, celebrated poet and critic Deryn Rees-Jones.

 Yvonne Reddick is the author of Ted Hughes: Environmentalist and Ecopoet and Translating Mountains, which was selected as a favourite pamphlet of 2017 in the Times Literary Supplement.
 She has received a Northern Writer’s Award, the Poetry Society’s inaugural Peggy Poole Award and a commendation in the 2018 National Poetry Competition.
-Her forthcoming pamphlet Spikenard is a Laureate’s Choice.
-She lectures in English Literature and Creative Writing.
+Her new pamphlet Spikenard is a Laureate’s Choice.
+She lectures in English Literature and Creative Writing at the University of Central Lancashire.

 The Peggy Poole Award helps emerging writers develop their craft, and gives poets in the North West of England the chance to win a year of mentoring from a leading poet, running alongside the National Poetry Competition, The award is in memory of the poet and broadcaster Peggy Poole and made possible thanks to the generosity of her extended family and many friends.
 Read more about the Peggy Poole award.